Last updated: March 2026

 4. Adhere to the rules

-Before listing an ad on UKMGE (or any other buy/sell/swap site) make sure you give the groups rules a thorough read.
+Before listing an ad on any buy/sell/swap site or Facebook group, make sure you give the group’s rules a thorough read.

 The last thing anyone wants is to have their post deleted or worse, end up banned for repeatedly posting content that’s against the rules.